argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 **Online fine-tuning**

 * High-speed interconnect: training data transfer can be a bottleneck at scale on the GNN fine-tuning.
 Efficient data transfer is key for efficient fine-tuning at scale.
+The clustered deployment specifically tests the bisection bandwidth of the interconnect.
 * System design: given specialized hardware for AI and Mod-Sim applications or the use of general purpose accelerators, the workflow measures how this hardware comes together to form the full system
-* Node DDR size: available node memory impacts the number of solution snapshots (i.e., training samples) that can be stored in-memory during fine-tuning

 ## Figures of Merit (FOMs)